Hulda Björnsdóttir

 Hulda BjörnsdóttirThorbjorn

 The newbuild has a steel hull, a length of 58 metres (190 feet), a moulded beam of 13.6 metres (44.6 feet), a draught of 6.9 metres (23 feet), a depth of 10.8 metres (35.4 feet), a deadweight of 797, a fishroom that can house 720 tubs of 1,000 litres (220 gallons) each, and space for 15 crewmembers.
+The relatively shallow draught permits access to a wide range of fishing grounds while still ensuring stability necessary for navigating in rough seas.

-A 2,380kW (3,190hp) MAN 7L27/38 low-speed main engine drives a 5,000mm three-bladed controllable-pitch propeller via a Reintjes gearbox to deliver a bollard pull of 61 tonnes and a speed of 15 knots.
+A 2,380kW (3,190hp) MAN 7L27/38 low-speed main engine drives a 5,000mm three-bladed controllable-pitch propeller via a Reintjes WAF1735 gearbox to deliver a bollard pull of 61 tonnes, a top speed of 15 knots, and a service speed of 13 knots.

 Electrical power is meanwhile supplied by a Siemens 1,300kW shaft generator and 500kW and 250kW generators provided by Scania.
+These guarantee redundancy and an additional layer of safety during voyages of extended duration.

 Full processing and handling suite